omundy/learn-javascript/javascript-1/1-0-introduction.md

 Students who complete this module will be able to:

-- Describe three methods to run Javascript in web browser (a web page, code playground, and console).
+- Demonstrate how to run Javascript in a web browser (a web page, code playground, and console).
 - List data types supported by Javascript.
 - Compare Javascript data, expressions, and statements.